Blendify/blender-manual/blender_docs/manual/sculpt_paint/painting/texture_paint/introduction.rst

 As soon as you enable Texture Painting or switch to Texture Paint Mode, brush settings become available in the Tool Shelf.

-In the UV/Image Editor,
-you paint on a flat canvas that is wrapped around the mesh using UV coordinates.
+In the Image Editor, you paint on a flat canvas that is wrapped around the mesh using UV coordinates.
-Any changes made in the UV/Image Editor show up immediately in the 3D View, and vice versa.
+Any changes made in the Image Editor show up immediately in the 3D View, and vice versa.

-A full complement of brushes and colors can be selected from the Properties region in the UV/Image Editor.
+A full complement of brushes and colors can be selected from the Properties region in the Image Editor.
 Brush changes made in either panel are immediately reflected in the other panel.
 However, the modified texture will **not** be saved automatically;
-you must explicitly do so by :menuselection:`Image --> Save` in the UV/Image Editor.
+you must explicitly do so by :menuselection:`Image Editor --> Image --> Save`.

 Missing Data